 - The reference water level may need to be adjusted to compensate for drift (see Compensating for Drift) or for cable stretch in water level logger cables longer than 30 meters (100 feet).
 Check the reference reading in the first couple of months of deployment when using a long cable and update the reference water level as necessary.
-Once stabilized, you should not need to reset the reference water level for several months. - If you realize during a deployment that the reference water level and water density you entered are not as accurate as needed, then you will need to update them. - If you update the water density, you will also need to enter a new reference water level reading.
-Once the new values are entered and saved, a reading is taken and will be used to calculate a new calibration constant that will be applied to all data for the current deployment (both before and after the new values are entered). - If you only want to change future data, then stop the current deployment, offload the data, and start a new deployment with the new water parameters.
+Once stabilized, you should not need to reset the reference water level for several months. - f you realize during a deployment that the reference water level and water density you entered are not as accurate as needed, update them. - If you update the reference water level or water density, HOBOconnect associates that reference water level with the first reading logged in the current deployment, and data in this deployment is updated accordingly. - If you want to change only future data, stop the current deployment, offload the data, and start a new deployment with the new water parameters